 Before traveling to the Middle East as an American, this destination can seem daunting for a number of reasons.
 Though now, we have found it to be some of the most rewarding, so we have a few important tips before you travel to the Middle East.
 We spent the better part of a month traveling around Egypt and Jordan and look forward to visiting more countries that fall into this somewhat over-generalized category (The Middle East).
 Like we commonly find, it was immediately obvious that most of the preconceived negative notions about this part of the world are untrue or at very least exaggerated.
 The media and cultural expectations transmitted to us our whole lives about this part of the world seem now to be almost fully the opposite of reality.
-This part of the world has incredibly diverse ethnic and religious populations.
-Classifying every country into one block seems more overgeneralized as you come to know some of these places personally, but it works as a vague classification.

 The Middle East consists of seventeen countries nestled between Africa, Europe, and Asia.
 (Bahrain, Cyprus, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syria, Turkey, The United Arab Emirates, Yemen)